rafikFares/NetHack/README.md

   - P is the open door to the previous level
   - for each move you do monsters will move alsso
   - after killing a monster you may get an object (W, R increase your power | M, P increase your health)

+ - compile :
+  - make sure you have the library ncursus in your pc
+  - in a terminal just execute make (to compile)
+  - execute ./main to run the game

 ... maybe i forgot something

 # All this project was made with the colaboration of my binomial @Ziyi Zhou